Tegryn

 Tegryn is a hilltop linear village in north Pembrokeshire, Wales, in the community and parish of Clydau and is the largest settlement in the community.

 It is at the eastern end of the Preseli Mountains, 1 mi north of Llanfyrnach, with much of the village around 250 m above sea level.

 Description

 Tegryn is a village in the north Pembrokeshire community of Clydau and is home to the Clydau Community Centre (Canolfan Clydau), a charity.
 It was opened in November 2014 and cost £600,000.

-The village has a pub, the Butchers Arms, a post office (established in 1948), a garage and a primary school.
+The village has a pub, the Butchers Arms, and a garage, with Post Office services at the Community Centre.

 Education

 In 1860 a schoolroom was built near the chapel.
 The present school in Tegryn is Ysgol Clydau Primary School.
 A 2008-9 Estyn report described the school as having a strong Welsh ethos; there were 63 pupils between 4 and 11 years old, and a third of pupils used Welsh as a main language at home.

 In 2014 there were 53 children at the school.
+In 2025, the council voted to close the school in 2026 and transfer pupils to Ysgol Bro Preseli in Crymych because of a decline in the number of pupils.